-The undergraduate curriculum is intended for liberal arts students who wish to develop a fundamental understanding of communication in society, drawing on the perspective of the social sciences.
-Undergraduate students majoring in communication are expected to become acquainted with the fundamental concerns, theoretical approaches, and methods of the field, and to acquire advanced knowledge in one or more of the sub-areas of communication institutions, processes, and effects.
+The undergraduate curriculum is intended for liberal arts students who wish to develop an understanding of communication in society, drawing on the perspective of the social sciences.
+Undergraduates majoring in Communication are expected to become acquainted with the fundamental concerns, theoretical approaches, and methods of the field, and to acquire advanced knowledge in one or more of the sub-areas of communication institutions, processes, and effects.

 While the department does not attempt to provide comprehensive practical training at the undergraduate level, the curriculum provides a diverse range of internship opportunities including professional print journalism, some of which are funded by the department's prestigious Rebele Internship Program.

-The department is committed to providing students with the analytical and critical skills that are necessary for future success, be it in graduate programs, professional schools, or immediate career entry.
+The department is committed to providing students with analytical and critical skills for future success in graduate programs, professional schools, or immediate career entry.